serjaaa/adapta-fit-sads/DOCUMENTATION.md

 ## Overview

-The repository `adapta-fit-sads` contains the R code used in to fit Species Abundance Distributions (SADs) using an adaptive cutoff on species abundances.
+The repository `adapta-fit-sads` contains an R code designed to fit Species Abundance Distributions (SADs) associated to different ecological communities using an adaptive cutoff on species abundances.
 When using this code, please acknowledge the authors by citing  [Ser-Giacomi et al. (2018)](#references).